roughike/flutter_facebook_login/README.md

 ## Installation

 To get things up and running, you'll have to declare a pubspec dependency in your Flutter project.
-Also some minimal Android & iOS specific configuration must be done, otherise your app will crash.
+Also some minimal Android & iOS specific configuration must be done, otherwise your app will crash.

 ### On your Flutter project